New 'cycle infrastructure' has been created on Harlow Moor Road,

 give priority to people using the footpaths crossed by the road

 I first had a look at Harlow Moor Road on 5th October 2017, because I'd

 heard that a cycle route had been built, using 'section 106' money

 provided by the developers of two new housing estates.
-[Update
+A section of the

 The resurfacing work stops where the pavement gives way to a path

-I believe the shared use route is due to cross over to the other
+I have been told that the shared use route is due to cross over to the

-Moor Road to the junction with Otley Road.
+Road to the junction with Otley Road.
 No resurfacing work has so far

 been done to the pavement on this stretch though.
 It will pass the

 This assessment is based on what is complete so far, and my